ChiaoWeiHsieh/Memory-Attention-Colour-Naming/README.md

-# Slowdown_on_Colour-Responding
+# Memory-Attention-Colour-Naming
-This is the research project of my master's degree in which the experiement aimed to test selective attention and memory.
+This project was part of my PhD research project in Cognitive Psychology, which the aimed to investigate selective attention and memory.